tomtom94/react-easy-ssr/README.md

 ### Some disadvantages

 - With this configuration you can't use the powerful React function unveiled in 2018 called `renderToNodeStream`.
 We must use the old one which is (from 2015) `rendeToString`.
-But no worries 90% of React websites are on the old one `rendeToString`.
+But no worries 90% of React Apps are on the old one `rendeToString`.
 List of modules not compatible with `renderToNodeStream` (We are telling you the ones we are sure of, this is not an exhaustive list)
   - `redux-saga` check out this issue [on github](https://github.com/redux-saga/redux-saga/issues/2112)
   - `react-jss` check out this issue [on github](https://github.com/cssinjs/jss/issues/807)